csiro-energy-systems/Synthetic-NEM-2000bus-Data/README.md

 - `snem1803.m'  contains synthetic network data for the mainland sub-network.
 - `snem197.m'   contains synthetic network data for Tamania sub-network.

-The data set development algorithm and technical report can be found at
+The data set development algorithm and technical report can be found at https://arxiv.org/abs/2306.08176, with CSIRO Data Access Portal release at https://doi.org/10.25919/esxz-q276.
-- arvix link

 ## License